kurtsson/jekyll-multiple-languages-plugin/README.md

 {% translate key %}
 ```

-Liquid tags.
 This will pick the correct string from the `language.yml` file during compilation.

 The language.yml files are written in YAML syntax which caters for a simple grouping of strings.